 “My new team of advisors said I should close down all my companies, even my charitable foundation Friends of the Prostate, and re-start my career on a clean page,” Dame Edna said.

 “That’s what I’m doing.
 That explains my so-called ‘retirement’ and withdrawal from public life.
 Now I’m reborn, fit as a fiddle, and rid of the leech who tormented me for so long.
 So, Possums, please do come and say hello to me.
 It would be lovely to see your faces again.”

 Since she first appeared on stage as purple-rinsed Melbourne housewife Mrs Edna Everage, Dame Edna has toured Europe, the US and the Middle East, picking up a Tony Award for the 2000 Broadway production Dame Edna, The Royal Tour and a Tony nomination in 2004 for Back with a Vengeance.

 Paul Dainty, President and CEO of TEG DAINTY, said he was delighted to welcome the reborn Dame Edna as she opened a new chapter with Dame Edna My Gorgeous Life.

 “Dame Edna Everage is a great Australian export, an iconic performer, artist and star of stage and screen,” Mr Dainty said.
 “She has toured the world since the mid 1950s and we are delighted she has emerged from retirement so we can welcome her home again.”

-Tickets to Dame Edna My Gorgeous Life national tour go on sale to the general public at 9am on Thursday 9 May.
+Tickets to Dame Edna My Gorgeous Life national tour are on sale now.